neos/rector/README.md

 Make sure to run Rector with the `--clear-cache` flag while developing rules, when you run them on a full codebase.

-Otherwise, ...
+Otherwise, Rector might not re-run for unmodified source files.

 ## Running Tests

 We develop **all** Rector Rules completely test-driven.

-The test setup runs completely local; does not need *any* Distribution set up.
+The test setup runs completely self contained; does not need *any* Distribution set up.

 ```bash
 # if inside a Neos Distribution, change to the Package's folder